sarahliz24/aeh_art/README.md

     3. [Technologies Used](#technologies-used)
 11. [Acknowledgements](#acknowledgements)

-Site Link: <a href="" target="_blank">AEH Art</a>
+Site Link: <a href="https://aeh-art-37fc72a61b91.herokuapp.com/" target="_blank">Allan E Hewitt</a>

 # INTRODUCTION

 Allan E Hewitt Art is an e-commerce website that sells art prints of the artist (Allan E Hewitt).
 The artist is a skilled landscape painter and also a well-known soil scientist who creates hand-drawn soil profile pictures.
 The website sells examples of the artists oil-based landscape paintings, soil profile drawings, and also other art formats by the artist.
 The website also showcases the artist's life and work, enabling the user to connect with the artist beyond purchasing his paintings.

+The website brief was developed by the Hewitt Family Trust, who wanted a platform to showcase and sell Allan's art, and also to showcase Allan himself - sharing his accomplishments in both art and science with a wider audience.

 # User Experience

 ## Target Audience

 The target audience is users who want to purchase art prints.
 These users will include landscape art painting enthusiasts, and also members of the science community who have an interest in scientific art and soil sciences.
+The site also aims to gain interest from people who want to find out more about Allan E Hewitt's life and achievements.

 ## Site Aims

-* To
+* To showcase and sell the artwork of Allan E Hewitt
-* To allow
-* To allow
+* To showcase Allan E Hewitt's life

 ## User Stories

 ### EPICS:
+User stories were broken up into the following epics (each user story was assigned an epic on the site's agile project board).

-Browsing
+* Browsing
-Accounts
+* Accounts
-Purchasing
+* Purchasing
-Site Admin
+* Site Admin
-Contact
+* Contact
-Wishlist
+* Wishlist
-About
+* About

 ### As a user:
 1. As a user I can view a list of artwork so that I can decide what to buy